webgme/diagram-designers/README.md

 ### How this repo is kept in sync with webgme
+__This section is intended for the webgme team..__

-When there are changes to any of the corresponding files in the webgme repo - these files need to be updated.
+When there are changes to any of the corresponding files in the webgme repo - the files here need to be updated.
 Copy the entire folders and change the requirejs paths to point to `widgets/*` and `panels/*` from `js/Widgets/*` and `js/Panels/*` where applicable.

-We will make sure to maintain this repo at new webgme releases (at minimum).
+We will make sure to maintain this repo at new webgme releases (at a minimum).